 Author: Dr. Michael Chase

-Photo above: A recent picture of the weather station at Rutherglen, Australia.
+Photo above: A recent picture of the weather station at Rutherglen, Australia, from the BoM webpage cited below.
 Other photos are shown at the end of the post.

 Post Summary and Conclusions

 This post documents some analysis of changes in minimum temperatures (Tmin) at Rutherglen, a rural weather station in South East Australia.
 It is found that: